To Obey Is Better Than Sacrifice

 I agree with the sentiment that we need to come to God every day and have an ongoing, deeply personal, and intimate relationship with him.
 That doesn’t simply happen by going to church on Sundays and Wednesday nights.
 It also doesn’t necessarily happen by going to church every day.
 It isn’t the sacrificial act of going to church, or even of praying and maintaining spiritual disciplines, that is important.

 Our relationship to God also should result in relationships to others that are characterized by doing justice and loving mercy.
-If we have authentic connection and relationship to God, we should authentically desire to reflect His character and sentiment toward others.
+If we have authentic connection with and relationship to God, we should authentically desire to reflect His character and sentiment toward others.
 God is just and forgiving, and so we should desire to become just and forgiving.
-God is love, and we should begin to become conduits of His love if we are truly connected to Him as He desires us to be.
+God is love, and we should be developing conduits of His love if we are truly connected to Him as He desires us to be.

 If we do not seek to know God and align our hearts to God in the process, they are of no benefit.
 If these things do not produce in us the fruit of God’s character, we have to take a long, hard look at ourselves and wonder, “Why not?”